Rajpratik71/linux-manPages/wpa_supplicant.md

        · wpa_supplicant selects a BSS based on its configuration

-       · wpa_supplicant requests the kernel driver to associate with the cho‐ sen BSS
+       · wpa_supplicant requests the kernel driver to associate with the chosen BSS

-       · If  WPA-EAP: integrated IEEE 802.1X Supplicant completes EAP authen‐ tication with the authentication server (proxied by the  Authentica‐ tor in the AP)
+       · If WPA-EAP: integrated IEEE 802.1X Supplicant completes EAP authentication with the authentication server (proxied by the Authenticator in the AP)

        · If WPA-EAP: master key is received from the IEEE 802.1X Supplicant

        · If WPA-PSK: wpa_supplicant uses PSK as the master session key

        · wpa_supplicant completes WPA 4-Way Handshake and Group Key Handshake with the Authenticator (AP)

        · wpa_supplicant configures encryption keys for unicast and broadcast